niko-vahlas/GrandPrixPulse/timeline.md

 ## Tasks:
-- Connect to database (August 4)
+- Connect to database (August 4) (Niko)
 - Make sure 3d model works (August 7)
-- Execute sql statements (August 6)
+- Execute sql statements (August 6) (Niko)
-- Insert data into tables (August 5)
+- Insert data into tables (August 5) (Arul)
-- Allow queries by various atrributes (i.e. driver name, team name, team program) to view attributes such as points, lap times, or
+- Allow queries by various atrributes (i.e. driver name, team name, team program) to view attributes such as points, lap times, or (All)
   - We need to make a form capable of selecting multiple attributes for the query (August 6)
   - We need to proccess the form in php and use the conneciton to the database to make the query (August 6)
   - The output of the query will be displayed in a table format on the same page (August 6)